shells-sh/styles.sh/_pages/index.md

 ## `grep` & `sed` & `awk`

-When possible, use built-in BASH string manipulation and pattern matching over `grep`, `sed`, `awk`, et al.
+When possible, use built-in Bash string manipulation and pattern matching over `grep`, `sed`, `awk`, et al.
 However, keep your code's maintainability in mind and use these tools when it results in simpler code.

 ### `tl;dr`

-- Do not "blindly" reach for familiar tools such as `grep` and `sed` when BASH functionality would work just as well, if not better.
+- Do not "blindly" reach for familiar tools such as `grep` and `sed` when Bash functionality would work just as well, if not better.

 ### String Matching

-For simple values, prefer BASH string matching over `grep`.
+For simple values, prefer Bash string matching over `grep`.

 #### String Contains Example